waydroid/docs/usage/waydroid-prop-options.md

 # Waydroid Prop Options

 Waydroid uses various properties in order to tell the underlying Android system how to behave in a few places.
-To do this, we use the `waydroid prop` command.
+To do this, we use the `waydroid prop set <property> <value>` command.
 To unset a prop, `waydroid prop set <property> ""`

 ### Properties